kaitlynrawlings-creator/stormwater-catchment-analysis/README.md

 ---

-## Acknowledgments

-Python scripts were developed collaboratively with Claude, an AI assistant by Anthropic (claude.ai, 2026).
-Claude assisted with script development, debugging, Manning's equation implementation, and NRCS TR-55 methodology.
-All analytical decisions, parameter selection, data interpretation, and results were reviewed and validated by the author.

-The author thanks Ted Semadeni, Lenexa Storm Water Superintendent, for guidance on local stormwater design standards.

----

 ## References

 American Society of Civil Engineers (ASCE).
 (1992). *Design and Construction of Urban Stormwater Management Systems.* ASCE Manuals of Engineering Practice No. 77.